Hot Fruit Salad

 - 1 teaspoon ground cinnamon

-- Place the first six ingredients in a 5-qt. slow cooker and stir gently.
-Combine brown sugar and cinnamon; sprinkle over fruit mixture.
-Cover and cook on low for 3-4 hours or until heated through.
-Yield: 16 servings.
+- Combine first six ingredients in a 5-qt. slow cooker.
+Mix brown sugar and cinnamon; sprinkle over fruit mixture.
+Cook, covered, on low until heated through, 3-4 hours.

 Beautiful salad.
 I AM making it for tomorrow night's New Year Eve party.
 I throw in cinnamon hots for more of a cinnamon flavor.
 Also adds more vibrant color.